nedbat/coveragepy/doc/index.rst

 .. ifconfig:: prerelease

-    The latest version is coverage.py 4.1b2, released January 23rd, 2016.
-It
+    The latest version is coverage.py 4.1b3, released May 10th 2016.
+It is
-    is supported on:
+    supported on:

     * Python versions 2.6, 2.7, 3.3, 3.4, and 3.5.